-This highlights the importance of modeling the supply side.
-Specifically, this example emphasizes the importance for public procurement officials to obtain realistic budget forecasts for government programs and to offer those as guidance to vendors.
-As two pioneers in defense economics, Hitch and McKean (1967), wisely counseled:

-As a starter ... several budget sizes can be assumed.
+ACQUISITION RESEARCH PROGRAM GRADUATE SCHOOL OF DEFENSE MANAGEMENT NAVAL POSTGRADUATE SCHOOL This highlights the importance of modeling the supply side.
+Specifically, this example emphasizes the importance for public procurement officials to obtain realistic budget forecasts for government programs, and to offer those as guidance to vendors.
+As two pioneers in defense economics Hitch and McKean (1967) wisely counseled: "As a starter ... several budget sizes can be assumed.
 If the same [vendor] is preferred for all ... budgets, that system is dominant.
-If the same [vendor] is not dominant, use of several ... budgets is nevertheless an essential step, because it provides vital information to the decision maker. (p.
-176)
+If the same [vendor] is not dominant, use of several ... budgets is nevertheless an essential step, because it provides vital information to the decision maker."

-In the textbook application of MCDM, competing vendor bid proposals are presented as single points in cost-effectiveness space.
-In sharp contrast, EEoA encourages procurement officials in fiscally constrained environments to solicit bids over a range of possible budget scenarios, such that each vendor is represented as a function, not a point, in cost-effectiveness (budget-value) space.25
+Instead of plotting procurement alternatives (vendor bid proposals) as single points in costeffectiveness (budget-value) space, EEoA encourages procurement officials in fiscally constrained environments to solicit bids over a range of possible budget scenarios.30